 Prior to November 1, 2010, most of our lemons, including our packinghouse branded lemons, such as Santa® and Paula®, were marketed and sold under the Sunkist brand primarily through Sunkist, an agricultural marketing cooperative.
-Effective November 1, 2010, we terminated the Sunkist License Agreement and began to market and sell our lemons directly to our food service, wholesale and retail customers throughout the United States, Canada, Asia, Australia and certain other international markets.
+Effective November 1, 2010, we terminated a license agreement with Sunkist (the "Sunkist License Agreement"), Which provided for the marketing and sale of our lemons by Sunkist, and began to market and sell our lemons directly to our food service, wholesale and retail customers throughout the United States, Canada, Asia, Australia and certain other international markets.

 Avocados.
-We are the largest avocado grower in the United States with approximately 1,254 acres of avocados planted throughout Ventura County.
+We are one of the largest avocado growers in the United States with approximately 1,169 acres of avocados planted throughout Ventura County.
 In California, the growing area stretches from San Diego County to Monterey County, with the majority of the growing areas located approximately 100 miles north and south of Los Angeles County.